 The Third Flush | October – November

 When the monsoonal season comes to a close in September, Darjeelings are once again given a little time to regrow again!
 Given these leaves are given a longer dormancy period, the ‘autumn’ flush contains the largest loose leaves and buds full of sap.
-You can find elements of this in our Himalayan Blend.
+You can find elements of this in our Himalaya Blend.

 As a result, the third flush is thought to be the strongest-tasting Darjeeling sporting a smooth black tea taste.
 A suitable breakfast tea, the autumn flush has top notes of spice and musk (sometimes with a hint of sweetness.
 It also brews up as a rich burgundy colour.